dark-teal-coder/course-sololearn-java-intermediate/course-note-sololearn-java-intermediate.md

 #### Creating Classes

 In order to create your own custom objects, you must first create the corresponding classes.
-This is accomplished by right clicking on the src folder in Eclipse and selecting Create -> New -> Class.
+This is accomplished by right clicking on the `src` folder in Eclipse and selecting [Create] -> [New] -> [Class].
 Give your class a name and click Finish to add the new class to your project:

 <p align="center">
     <img src="./images/java-intermediate-01-02-p01-a.png" alt="./images/java-intermediate-01-02-p01-a.png" width="50%" height="50%">